Although this is titled What to Eat in Marseille I really should have named it What I Wish I Had Eaten in Marseille.

 What is France without wine?
 Do not confuse this with crème de cassis, the blackcurrant liqueur from Burgundy.
 Marseille is just west of the wine making regions of Cassis and Bandol, known for light whites and beautiful rose wine.

-Although the region of Cassis is not one of the most well known it’s well established and was one of the first regions to be given the protected geographical designation of Appellation d’Origine Contrôlée (AOC) in 1936 with Tavel and Châteauneuf du Pape.
+The region of Cassis is not one of the most well known.
+It is well established and was one of the first regions to be given the protected geographical designation of Appellation d’Origine Contrôlée (AOC) in 1936 with Tavel and Châteauneuf du Pape.

 The pink tinted Cassis white wine is perfect with seafood.
-You may have not heard of the most popular brands as much of it is sold locally – look for Bodin and La Ferme Blanche.
-Alas I did not have any Cassis in Marseille so it belongs on my what to eat in Marseille list….even if it’s something to drink.
+You may have not heard of the most popular brands as much of it is sold locally.
+Yet have a look for Bodin and La Ferme Blanche.
+Alas I did not have any Cassis in Marseille.
+So it belongs on my food in Marseille wish list….even if it’s something to drink.

 Many people mistake aioli as any flavoured mayonnaise but that’s not really quite true.
 In Marseille aioli is made with garlic, lemon juice eggs and olive oil.